Fairblock/dkg-core/README.md

 ## Creating docker images

 To create a regular docker image for the node, execute `make docker-image`.
-This creates the image axelar/core: latest.
+This creates the image dkg/core: latest.

 To create a docker image for debugging (with [delve](https://github.com/go-delve/delve)), execute `make docker-image-debug`.
-This creates the image axelar/core-debug:latest.
+This creates the image dkg/core-debug:latest.

 ## Interacting with a local node

-With a local (dockerized) node running, the `axelard` binary can be used to interact with the node.
+With a local (dockerized) node running, the `dkgd` binary can be used to interact with the node.
-Run `./bin/axelard --help` after building the binaries to get information about the available commands.
+Run `./bin/dkgd --help` after building the binaries to get information about the available commands.

 ## Show API documentation